Geneva, June 15, 2017

 Since 2012, Sub-Saharan Africa has counted more âinnovation achieverâ countries than any other region.
 Kenya, Rwanda, Mozambique, Uganda, Malawi, Madagascar & Senegal stand out for being innovation achievers this year, & several times in the previous years.
 Burundi and the United Republic of Tanzania become innovation achievers this year.
 Preserving & building upon this innovation momentum in Sub-Saharan Africa is now key.

-Video: Top regional leaders according to the Global Innovation Index 2017.
+Video: Top regional leaders according to the International Innovation Index 2017.

 About the Worldwide Innovation Index

-The Globe Innovation Index 2017 (GII),Â in its 10th edition this year, is co-published by Cornell University, INSEAD, & the Worldwide Intellectual Property Organization (WIPO, a specialized agency of the United Nations).
+The Globe Innovation Index 2017 (GII),Â in its 10th edition this year, is co-published by Cornell University, INSEAD, & the World Intellectual Property Organization (WIPO, a specialized agency of the United Nations).

-To support the worldwide innovation debate, to guide polices and to highlight good practices, metrics are required to assess innovation & related policy performance.
+To support the intercontinental innovation debate, to guide polices & to highlight good practices, metrics are required to assess innovation & related policy performance.
 The GII creates an environment in which innovation factors are under continual evaluation, including the following features:

-- 127 country/economy profiles, including data, ranks, and strengths and weaknesses
+- 127 country/economy profiles, including data, ranks, & strengths & weaknesses

-- 81 data tables for indicators from over 30 international public & private sources, of which 57 are hard data, 19 composite indicators, & 5 survey questions
+- 81 data tables for indicators from over 30 intercontinental public and private sources, of which 57 are hard data, 19 composite indicators, and 5 survey questions

-- A transparent and replicable computation methodology including 90% confidence intervals for each index ranking (GII, output and input sub-indices) & an analysis of factors affecting year-on-year changes in rankings
+- A transparent & replicable computation methodology including 90% confidence intervals for each index ranking (GII, output and input sub-indices) & an analysis of factors affecting year-on-year changes in rankings

 The index is submitted to an independent statistical audit by the Joint Research Centre of the European Commission.
 To download the full report visit: www.globalinnovationindex.org.

-The Confederation of Indian Industry, PwCâs Strategy&, and the National Confederation of Industry (CNI) & Brazilian Micro & Small Business Support Service (Sebrae) collaborate as Knowledge Partners in 2017.
+The Confederation of Indian Industry, PwCâs Strategy&, & the National Confederation of Industry (CNI) & Brazilian Micro & Small Business Support Service (Sebrae) collaborate as Knowledge Partners in 2017.

-Knowledge Partners expect in the role of innovation in increasing the competitiveness of nations, enabling economic growth, driving societal changes and building the foundation of a countryâs future.
+Knowledge Partners assume in the role of innovation in increasing the competitiveness of nations, enabling economic growth, driving societal changes & building the foundation of a countryâs future.

-Strategy& is a intercontinental team of practical strategists committed to helping you seize essential advantage.
-We do that by working alongside you to solve your toughest problems & helping you capture your greatest opportunities.
+Strategy& is a international team of practical strategists committed to helping you seize essential advantage.
+We do that by working alongside you to solve your toughest problems and helping you capture your greatest opportunities.
 We bring 100 years of strategy consulting experience & the unrivalled industry & functional capabilities of the PwC network to the task.
-We are part of the PwC network of firms in 157 countries with more than 223,000 people committed to delivering quality in assurance, tax, and advisory services.
+We are part of the PwC network of firms in 157 countries with more than 223,000 people committed to delivering quality in assurance, tax, & advisory services.

 Brazilian Micro & Small Business Support Service – Sebrae – is a non-profit private entity with the mission of promoting the sustainable & competitive development of small businesses.
 Through its experience has become expert in small business development in Brazil.
 Its role is to foster entrepreneurship, providing guidance to help small businesses to grow & generate more employment, helping to develop the Brazilian economy.
 It has a network of almost 700 onsite service centers throughout the country, counting on more than 5,000 small business experts & a large pool of external consultants working towards transferring knowledge & know-how to those who own or intend to start a company.